TonyHoyle/Clockwork-Highway/README.md

 This is an example app which uses the common library and can be used as a replacement for the Ecotricity App.
 It has been tested to work on Jelly Bean and above.

+The app is in beta testing on the app store - https://play.google.com/apps/testing/uk.me.hoyle.clockworkhighway

 ###Missing features:
 * Add/Remove car
 * Add/Remove payment (may never be added as it means interfacing with the payment processor, who might object to a third party doing this)